-Web browser interacts with to site through IP addresses.
+The web browser interacts with to site through IP addresses.
 And, the Domain Name System (DNS) translates the domain name to IP addresses.
 So, the browser can load Internet resources.
 And, when DNS get failed to translate the site address, then the browser shows an error page.
-“This site can’t be reached” page comes along with various errors.
+The “This site can’t be reached” page comes along with various errors.
 For Instance:

 It might be possible that the website you’re trying to reach is currently down due to maintenance.
-By checking site status, you will get the clarity that problem is with the site or with your browser.
+By checking the site status, you will know that the problem is with the site or your browser.
 Well, there are two ways to find out.

 1. Open the “downforeveryoneorjustme” website.
 (If this site is also not opening, then skip this solution.
 Try the next one.)

 2. Enter the website URL that you want to check and then click on “or just me?”.

 3. Now, in a couple of seconds, you will be able to find out that.
 The problem is with the site, or from your side.
 (If the site is working you will get a message.
 It’s just you. “site” is up.)

 I call it the old-school method.
 In this method, we will ping the site domain name using CMD.
 And, if ping gets fail, and “Request timed out” like, an error appears.
 It means the site isn’t working.

 1. Click on the Start button, and type CMD in the search bar.
 Command Prompt App will appear, click on “Run as administrator”.

 2. In CMD type ping www.example.com (replace example with the actual site that shows the “This site can’t be reached” error.)